udp-qbu/s2jdbcclone/README.md

 # s2jdbcclone
-a clone of S2JDBC based on spring jdbctemplate.
+a clone of S2JDBC based on spring JdbcTemplate Class.